Doerys/Portfolio/2_Skills/MySkills.md

 You can check on this Animated short film “Les aventures de Patablou” to check my work on editing, animation and audio mixing:

+### 3D Engines

+I know and am able to apply a basic **3D creation pipeline**, including modeling, UV mapping, texturing and integration within the engine.
+This is a great help in understanding what 3D artists do within a production.

+For an example, here's Pop the Bubble, a game jam project in which I had fun doing nothing but 3D modeling.

 ## Soft Skills

 ### Communication